 State persistence across fold transitions

 When a user unfolds or folds their device, the page does not reload.
 The viewport changes, but the application state persists.
-This means:
+This means scroll position should be preserved or intelligently reset, form data should not be lost, modal dialogs should resize or reposition, media playback should continue without interruption, and navigation state like open menus and expanded accordions should adapt to the new viewport.

 Flex mode and half-open states

-If your app supports this use case, you need to detect the half-open posture and split your layout accordingly:
+If your app supports this use case, you need to detect the half-open posture and split your layout accordingly.
+Use grid-template-rows to give the top half the visible content and the bottom half the controls or keyboard.

 Touch and interaction differences